-When applicable and subject to service provider policies, it SHALL request the CAB Interworking Function to convert the data to be shared to a Legacy Format (i.e. based on the previous step) via the Interworking Function (see sub clause “Interworking Function”).
+When applicable and subject to service provider policies, it SHALL request the CAB Interworking Function to convert the data to be shared to a Legacy Format (i.e. based on the previous step) via the Interworking Function (see sub-clause 5.4 “Interworking Function”).

-When CPM Interworking Function is used as messaging delivery mechanism, it SHALL construct a message as described in [OMA CPM CONV FCT TS] and send a message towards the CPM Interworking Selection Function [OMA CPM IWF TS].
+When CPM Interworking Function is used as messaging delivery mechanism, it SHALL construct a message as described in [CPM CONV FCT TS] and send a message towards the CPM Interworking Selection Function [CPM IWF TS].

 The Contact Share Function SHALL update the <response> element in the CAB Feature Handler Document based on the response received for the XDCP Request.
-If <delivery-report-request> element for this <contact-share> request was set to “true”, it SHALL further update the <delivery-report-status> in the CAB Feature Handler Document based on the updates made by the CAB XDMS to the Forwarding Notification List Document [OMA XDM List].
+If <delivery-report-request> element for this <contact-share> request was set to “true”, it SHALL further update the <delivery-report-status> in the CAB Feature Handler Document based on the updates made by the CAB XDMS to the Forwarding Notification List Document [XDM List].

 For each of the recipients, it SHALL create a <entry-report> element per recipient and set the “uri” attribute of the recipient accordingly.
-The Contact Share Function SHALL obtain the Forwarding Notification List Document [OMA XDM List] through either by polling the document using document management operations or by subscribe/notify mechanisms of [OMA XDM Core] and populate the <delivery-status> element as follows:
+The Contact Share Function SHALL obtain the Forwarding Notification List Document [XDM List] through either by polling the document using document management operations or by subscribe/notify mechanisms of [XDM Core] and populate the <delivery-status> element as follows:

-The <code> element contains the value of either “Pending”, “Successful” or “Failure” based on the data retrieved from Forwarding Notification List Document [OMA XDM List] for the Forward XDCP Request.
+The <code> element contains the value of either “Pending”, “Successful” or “Failure” based on the data retrieved from Forwarding Notification List Document [XDM List] for the Forward XDCP Request.

 The “Pending” value is set when there is no delivery Report available yet for the Forward XDCP Request.